-Chad Lambert is a two-time Harvey Award-nominated writer for his work in small press comics, including Possum At Large, Kill the Revisionist, and Return to Point Pleasant.
+Chad Lambert is a two-time Harvey Award winning writer for his work in Dark Horse Presents and small press comics, including Possum At Large, Kill the Revisionist, and Return to Point Pleasant.
 Ray Bradbury referred to Return to Point Pleasant as “superb and frightening!
 Bravo!”

 Chad also appeared in the feature-length documentary Eyes of the Mothman, which explores the Appalachian folklore of paranormal activity in West Virginia.

 Chad was also one of the writers of the Megamind and Kung Fu Panda comics from Ape Entertainment and DreamWorks Animation, as well as BloodRayne for Digital Webbing Press.
-Chad is also editor on Levity’s COMICS, a new biography series that focuses on stand-up comedians, television sitcom stars and other influential funny people from the past 50 years.
-Titles so far include George Carlin, Lucille Ball, The Three Stooges and Saturday Night Live.
+Chad is also the editor of COMICS, a new biography series that focuses on stand-up comedians, television sitcom stars and other influential funny people from the past 50 years.
+Titles so far include George Carlin, Lucille Ball, The Three Stooges, Saturday Night Live, WKRP in Cincinnati and Redd Foxx.
 Chad took home the 2012 Shel Dorf Award for Editor of the Year for his work on this series.

 Jay Leisten started his career in Comics as an intern at Top Cow.
 After 2 years in L.A. working on titles like, Tomb Raider, Witchblade, Darkness & Inferno, he re-located to Florida to work at Crossgen with long time friend Greg Land on Sojourn.
 When Crossgen closed its doors he began working for Marvel & DC on covers for several titles.